NethServer/docs/administrator-manual/en/backup.rst

 Each engine can implement its own retention policy.
 The policy can be set using the ``CleanupOlderThan`` property.

-The property takes a number followed by a D, M or Y  (days,months, or years respectively).
+The property takes a number followed by D, M or Y (Days, Months, or Years respectively).

 Example: cleanup after 30 days: ::

   db backups mybackup CleanupOlderThan 30D

-The retention policy is not supported by rsync backend.
+The retention policy is not supported by the rsync backend.

 Storage backends
 ^^^^^^^^^^^^^^^^

-A list of supported backend for multiple backup.
+Multiple backups support different storage backends.
 Some backends are engine-specific.

 CIFS